aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 At this point we have a runnable program again, that can compile nontrivial computations.
-We could flesh it out further with more node types -- `break` and `continue`, for example.
-But the biggest gain in usefulness -- compiling functions and classes -- requires bigger changes.
+We could flesh it out further with more node types---`break` and `continue`, for example.
+But the biggest gain in usefulness---compiling functions and classes---requires bigger changes.
 With them implemented, we'll be able to compile this compiler.